 I’d let the cat out of the bag and say this: you don’t need a lot of convincing to subscribe to his course.
 There are multiple reasons you can trust this guy to actually teach you all the things you need to learn about singing.

 First of all, he’s not a nobody or a random guy who created a course to make some quick bucks.
 Gabriel is a two-time award-winning actor and singer in Broadway.
-He does musical, and I have great respect and admiration for people working in that field.
+He does musicals, and I have great respect and admiration for people working in that field.

 Second, he has a music degree from Canada’s Royal Conservatory of Music.
 While I would like to mention the list of alumni that became successful in the entertainment industry, most of them Canadian personalities.
 The only ones I recognize are Shania Twain and surprisingly and funnily enough, Sean “Val Venis” Morley, the wrestler from WWF/WWE.